 Air quality analysis for federally funded projects must be prepared in accordance with applicable air quality statutes and regulations, including the Clean Air Act of 1970, the 1977 Clean Air Act Amendments, the 1990 Clean Air Act Amendments, and the National Ambient Air Quality Standards (NAAQS).
-The air pollutants of concern in the assessment of impacts from airport related sources include six "criteria pollutants"; carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO2), ozone (O3), particulate matter (PM-10 and PM-2.5), and sulfur dioxide (SO2).
-Regions are designated as "attainment," "nonattainment," and "maintenance" by the EPA based on the status relative to the NAAQS.
+The air pollutants of concern in the assessment of impacts from airport related sources include six criteria pollutants: carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO2), ozone (O3), particulate matter (PM-10 and PM-2.5), and sulfur dioxide (SO2).
+Regions are designated as attainment, nonattainment, and maintenance by the Environmental Protection Agency based on the status relative to the NAAQS.
 Attainment refers to geographic areas that meet the NAAQS, while nonattainment refers to areas that do not meet the NAAQS.
 Maintenance areas refer to geographic areas that were once nonattainment but have recently achieved compliance with NAAQS.

 Short-term air quality impacts may be expected from heavy equipment pollutant emissions, fugitive dust (small mineral particles from soil) resulting from the movement of earth for cut and fill, any open burning that may occur on the Airport, and the operation of concrete batch plants.
-Contractors would be required to comply with all local, state, and federal air quality regulations, especially the procedures contained in the Federal Aviation Administration's Advisory Circular (AC) 150/5370-10A, Standards for Specifying Construction of Airports, which is the FAA guidance to airport sponsors concerning protection of the environment during terminal area construction projects.
+Contractors would be required to comply with all local, state, and federal air quality regulations, especially the procedures contained in the FAA's Advisory Circular (AC) 150/5370-10A, Standards for Specifying Construction of Airports, which is the FAA guidance to airport sponsors concerning protection of the environment during terminal area construction projects.

-Ambient air quality is measured and collected at monitoring stations geographically located within the various air basins throughout Southern California.
-The City of Palm Springs is generally impacted by air contaminants within the geographical boundaries of the South Coast Air Basin (SoCAB), which comprises all of Orange County and the non-desert portions of the counties of San Bernardino, Riverside, and Los Angeles and the Riverside County portion of the Salton Sea Air Basin (SSAB).
+Monitors measure and collect ambient air quality at monitoring stations geographically located within the various air basins throughout Southern California.
+The City of Palm Springs is generally impacted by air contaminants within the geographical boundaries of the South Coast Air Basin, which comprises all of Orange County and the non-desert portions of the counties of San Bernardino, Riverside, and Los Angeles, and the Riverside County portion of the Salton Sea Air Basin.

-The City of Palm Springs is in the nonattainment area for ozone and particulate matter levels exceed federal and/or state established ambient air quality standards.
+The City of Palm Springs is in the nonattainment area for ozone, and particulate matter levels exceed federal and/or state established ambient air quality standards.
 Ozone is primarily produced from vehicular activity.
 For the Airport, the level of ozone emitted may be reduced by encouraging the use of mass transit, walking, shuttle services, and other alternative-fuel vehicles.
-The City is also in a nonattainment status for particulate matter due to its sitting in the Coachella Valley Association of Governments (CVAG) "Blows and Hazard Zone".
+The City is also in a nonattainment status for particulate matter because it sits in the Coachella Valley Association of Governments "Blows and Hazard Zone."